 With pet insurance, you can get the majority of your veterinary bills reimbursed, and also consider cover for other expenses such as neutering, regular check-ups and even council registration fees with certain plans.

 As developments in medical technology move into veterinary science, our animals are living longer but costing more.
-A pet insurance plan means you’re able to give your pet the medical care they need.
-It’s an important and largely affordable type of cover, and when things go wrong it easily delivers value for money.
+A pet insurance plan means that you can give your pet the medical care it needs.
+It’s an important type of cover, and when things go wrong it easily delivers value for money.